sravan9097/sravanportfolio/src/content/case-studies/beautifulcode-revamp.md

 ### Understanding the Core Vision

 BeautifulCode’s team shared an initial wireframe that shaped the foundation.
-I explored **two directions**:

-- _Retro Windows 92 UI_: nostalgic, hacker vibe, pixel grid, monospaced.
-- _Modern Bento layout_: structured, airy, clear hierarchy.

 Core system elements: